shahbagdadi/basicHR/README.md

 provides consistency, durability, atomicity and isolation.
 Hence we will design a system which uses an RDBMS like Oracle , MySQL or Postgres.
 HRMS systems for employeer's with 3 million employees, a NoSQL database like Dynamodb or Cassandra could be considered.
 Since the application seems read heavy (list employees, list teams) we will have multiple read slave instances and a single master for writes.
-The slave can be promoted to master in case the master fails.
+The slave can be promoted to master in case the master fails (This may work for an SLA of 99% but not higher).
-In cases where the application is write intensive as well we may have to come up with other scaling/sharding strategies.
+In cases where the application is write intensive as well, we may have to come up with other scaling/sharding strategies.
 For performance data can also be cached in a distributed cache like Redis or Memchache

 The DBMS ERD for the basic functionality above is as shown below.